raunak0400/Readme-Generator/github-readme-generator/README.md

 3. Select which GitHub profile enhancements you want
 4. Add your social media usernames
 5. Generate and download your README

+### Using the Animated Typing SVG
+1. Go to the Animated Typing SVG section
+2. Add multiple lines of text (each line will animate in order)
+3. Customize the font (hover the info icon for Google Fonts link), color, and size
+4. Use the color picker to select your preferred color
+5. Click the trash icon to remove a line
+6. Preview the animation in the wider preview window
+7. Click "Copy Markdown" to copy the centered Markdown code (with success animation)

 ## 🛠️ Built With